volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 - You only need to download volspotconnect2.zip.
 Take care to download the "raw" file, not only html from github...
 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded Last changes

+May 26th

+- new librespot for arm.
+Not home compiled but from https://github.com/herrernst/librespot/releases : sound volume is max...

 May 18th